Last Updated 6/4/2021

-Additionally, the New York State Department of Financial Services proposed a new "best interest" standard in 2018 for agents and brokers licensed to sell life insurance and annuity products in the state.
-The regulation is aligned with the now vacated DOL "fiduciary rule" for retirement savings.
-Under the new mandate, product sales must prioritize customer's interest over sales commissions.
-It also states agents and brokers' compensation should not be influenced by the products it recommends.
-The National Association of Insurance and Financial Advisors for New York State (NAIFA-NYS) filed a lawsuit in November 2018 stating the new regulation contradicts current New York statutes requiring producers act on behalf of an insurer.1
+In 2018, the New York State Department of Financial Services proposed a new "best interest" standard for agents and brokers licensed to sell life insurance and annuity products in the state aligning with the now vacated DOL "fiduciary rule" for retirement savings.
+Under the rule, product sales must prioritize customer's interest over sales commissions and agents and brokers' compensation should not be influenced by the products recommended.
+The rule went into full effect on February 1, 2020.

-Status: The NAIC Annuity Suitability (A) Working Group will continue its work to update Model #275 which it began in November 2017 and expects to finish in 2019.
-The Working Group is seeking clear, enhanced standards for annuity sales so consumers understand the products they purchase, are made aware of any material conflicts of interest, and are assured those selling the products do not place their financial interests above consumers' interests.
+Status: In 2019 the NAIC Annuity Suitability (A) Working Group completed updates to Model #275 which began in November 2017.
+The goal of the Working Group was to seek clear, enhanced standards for annuity sales so consumers understand the products they purchase, are made aware of any material conflicts of interest, and are assured those selling the products do not place their financial interests above consumers' interests.

 The NAIC believes a high degree of harmonization across regulatory platforms would be beneficial to consumers and the industry.
 The NAIC hopes to continue a productive dialogue with the SEC, the DOL and other financial regulators as updates to the respective standards of conduct governing the sale of annuity products are considered.